 - Linc-RNA data for identification and quantification of long noncoding RNAs

 - Metabolomics data

-Association methods are used to identify variants that are significantly associated with the disease phenotype or directly involved in the biological mechanisms underlying the disease.
-So in addition to looking for the "what," bioinformaticians investigate the "why" — in other words, the cascade of molecular events that lead to the development of a disease.
+They use association methods to identify variants that are significantly associated with the disease phenotype or directly involved in the biological mechanisms underlying complex diseases.
+Targeted methods evaluate single-gene changes that may be complicit in disease and enable individualized patient diagnoses.
+In the data interpretation process, the program is looking for both the "what" and the "why" — in other words, the cascade of molecular events that lead to the development of a disease.

-The mechanistic understanding of a disease may lead to new or better ways of treating patients by identifying existing drugs that can be repositioned to treat specific conditions or discovering new drug targets for which new therapies can be developed.
+The mechanistic understanding of a disease may lead to new or better ways of treating patients by identifying existing drugs that can be repositioned to treat different conditions or by discovering new drug targets for which new therapies can be developed.

-The Bioinformatics Program is actively engaged in the development of novel methods that are published in peer-reviewed journals.
+The Bioinformatics Program is developing new methods that are published in peer-reviewed journals.
 Methods and applications are made freely available via bioinformatics software packages.